GOMX-3 (GomSpace Express-3)

-The mission ADCS (Attitude Determination and Control Subsystem) software may be tested in-the-loop with a Simulink model, which simulates sensor output and accepts software-calculated actuator input.
+The mission ADCS (Attitude Determination and Control Subsystem) software may be tested in the loop with a Simulink model, which simulates sensor output and accepts software-calculated actuator input.

 This critical functionality can save a mission if the software is not perfect at orbital insertion.
-Smart protections allow the software to revert to default after X reboots of the new image.
+Smart protections allow the software to revert to default after X reboots the new image.

-Many ADCS sensors may be adequately calibrated in-orbit, which can reduce tedious ADCS ground testing.
+Many ADCS sensors may be adequately calibrated in orbit, which can reduce tedious ADCS ground testing.

-Launch: The GOMX-3 nanosatellite was a secondary payload on the HTV-5 service mission of JAXA (Japan Aerospace Exploration Agency) nicknamed Kounotori 5) to the ISS.
-HTV-5 was launched on August 19, 2015 at 11:50:49 UTC from the Tanegashima Launch Center, Japan, on the H-IIB vehicle of MHI (Mitsubishi Heavy Industries, Ltd.).
+The GOMX-3 nanosatellite was a secondary payload on the HTV-5 service mission of JAXA (Japan Aerospace Exploration Agency) nicknamed Kounotori 5) to the ISS.
+HTV-5 was launched on August 19, 2015, at 11:50:49 UTC from the Tanegashima Launch Center, Japan, on the H-IIB vehicle of MHI (Mitsubishi Heavy Industries, Ltd.).
 The launch vehicle flew smoothly, and, at about 14 minutes and 54 seconds after liftoff, the separation of the Kounotori-5 was confirmed.
 8)

 Orbit: Near-circular orbit, altitude of ~400 km to ISS, inclination =51.6°.

 JAXA astronaut Kimiya Yui, a Flight Engineer for Expedition 44 and 45 aboard the ISS, was assigned to manipulate the SSRMS (Space Station Remote Manipulator System) for the operation of capturing Kounotori-5.
-It is the first time for Japanese astronauts to capture a HTV vehicle.
+It is the first time for Japanese astronauts to capture an HTV vehicle.